Themen dieses Blogartikels:

 In addition, a sugar-free diet also brings some negative side effects at the beginning, as the body reacts to sugar withdrawal with headaches, dizziness or skin blemishes, for example.
 If you resist these withdrawal symptoms, you will be rewarded.
 The general well-being improves, one feels fitter and more energetic, even the sense of taste can improve.
 Sugar also causes blood sugar levels to rise, which means you are very awake during the day and can't fall asleep at night.
 Excessive sugar consumption can make you sluggish and listless.
 A sugar-free diet makes you fitter and more alert throughout the day and helps you fall asleep and stay asleep.

-Tips to reduce sugar more easily in everyday life
+9 tips to make it easier to reduce sugar in everyday life

-It's also important to know that sugar has many names.
-The word ending -ose usually unmasks it.
-For example, lactose (milk sugar), sucrose (household and beet sugar), maltose (malt sugar), glucose and dextrose (grape sugar) or fructose (fruit sugar).
+It is also important to know that sugar has many names.
+The suffix "-ose" usually reveals it.
+For example, lactose (milk sugar), sucrose (table sugar and beet sugar), maltose (malt sugar), glucose and dextrose (grape sugar), or fructose (fruit sugar).

 Other hidden sugar traps include: